-- institutions guaranteeing death benefits only where the amount of such benefits does not exceed the average amount of funeral expenses for a death or where such benefits are provided in kind, - [...] - 6°.(a) Investment undertaking: an investment undertaking as defined in Article 4(1)(a) of the Alternative Investment Fund Managers Directive in the form of an investment fund or investment company.59 - investment fund: assets that have not been transferred to an investment company and which comprise funds or other commodities requested or obtained for the purpose of collective investment, in order that the unit holders can share in the proceeds of the investments;
+institutions guaranteeing death benefits only where the amount of such benefits does not exceed the average amount of funeral expenses for a death or where such benefits are provided in kind, investment fund: assets that have not been transferred to an investment company and which comprise funds or other commodities requested or obtained for the purpose of collective investment, in order that the unit holders can share in the proceeds of the investments;

-investment company: a legal entity other than an undertaking for collective investment in transferable securities which requests or obtains funds or other commodities for collective investment purposes so as to allow investors to share in the proceeds of those investments;
+6°.(a) Investment undertaking: an investment undertaking as defined in Article 4(1)(a) of the Alternative Investment Fund Managers Directive in the form of an investment fund or investment company.61 investment company: a legal entity other than an undertaking for collective investment in transferable securities which requests or obtains funds or other commodities for collective investment purposes so as to allow investors to share in the proceeds of those investments;

-Article 4(1)(a) of the Alternative Investment Fund Managers Directive (AIFs: alternative investment funds): collective investment undertakings, including investment compartments thereof. which:
+Article 4(1)(a) of the Alternative Investment Fund Managers Directive (AIFs: alternative investment funds): collective investment undertakings, including investment compartments thereof, which:

-- raise capital from a number of investors, with a view to investing it in accordance with a defined investment policy for the benefit of those investors; and - ii. do not require a licence pursuant to Article 5 of Directive 2009/65/EC (i.e. which are not undertakings for collective investment in transferable securities (UCITS)). - 6°(b) Manager of an investment undertaking: any party which, in the conduct of a profvession or business, manages one or more investment undertakings.
+- i. raise capital from a number of investors, with a view to investing it in accordance with a defined investment policy for the benefit of those investors: and - ii. do not require a licence pursuant to Article 5 of Directive 2009/65/ EC (i.e. which are not undertakings for collective investment in transferable securities (UCITS)). - 6°(b)Manager of an investment undertaking: any party which, in the conduct of a profvession or business, manages one or more investment undertakings. - 6°(c)UCITS: a company for collective investment in transferable securities or a fund for collective investment in transferable securities, in the form of: - a. an undertaking as defined in Article 1(2) of the UCITS Directive;

-- 6°(c) UCITS: a company for collective investment in transferable securities or a fund for collective investment in transferable securities, in the form of: - a. an undertaking as defined in Article 1(2) of the UCITS Directive; - b. a feeder UCITS; or - a master UCITS which has at least two feeder UCITS as unit holders and whose units are transferable and will be repurchased or redeemed directly or indirectly out of its assets at the unit holders' request;
+- b. a feeder UCITS; or - c. a master UCITS which has at least two feeder UCITS as unit holders and whose units are transferable and will be repurchased or redeemed directly or indirectly out of its assets at the unit holders' request;

-feeder UCITS: a UCITS which invests at least 85% of its assets in units of a master UCITS;
+feeder UCITS: a UCITS which invests at least 85% of its assets in units of a master UCITS: